Netcracker/KubeMarine/documentation/Troubleshooting.md

 ### Case 2

 ### Description
-Pod with `hostNetwork` Cannot Resolve FQDN: A pod attached to `hostNetwork` cannot resolve a Fully Qualified Domain Name (FQDN) periodically or constantly.
-The following error message is displayed when attempting to resolve a name:
+A pod that is attached to `hostNetwork` cannot resolve a name periodically or constantly, even if it is FQDN.
+The following error message is displayed:

 ```bash
 $ nslookup kubernetes.default.svc.cluster.local